-The award-winning musical, The Lion King, officially opened at West End on October 19th, 1999.
-Adapted from the 1994 hit film by Disney, director and designer Julie Taymor has created a marvelous spectacle by bringing the flora and fauna of Africa to life on stage.
+The director, Julie Taymor has created a marvellous spectacle by bringing the flora and fauna of Africa to life on stage.

 Celebrating its 21st year at Lyceum Theatre, Julie Taymor’s redefined version of the musical will go beyond anything you’ve ever imagined.
-Transport yourself to the heart of the Pridelands as you watch the giraffes strut, the gazelles leap, and the lions roar!
+Transport yourself to the heart of the Pridelands as you watch the giraffes strut, the gazelles leap, and the lions roar in The Lion King musical, London!
+Tickets are in high demand!

-Lion King: The Musical is based on a hit film of the same name by Walt Disney in 1994.
+The Lion King musical is based on a hit film of the same name by Walt Disney in 1994.
 Set in the Pridelands of Africa comes the inspiring story of a young cub Simba and his journey through life.

 A series of unfortunate events lead to Scar tricking Simba into running away from his home and never coming back.
 Scar takes over as King, while Simba is on his own journey far away.
-As Simba grows into a young lion, his past catches up to him and he must return to Pride Rock and fulfill his destiny.
+As Simba grows into a young lion, his past catches up to him and he must return to Pride Rock.
+Will he be able to fulfil his destiny?
+Book tickets to The Lion King musical in London today!

 Tickets cannot be refunded, amended or rescheduled.